Pet insurance is popular in Australia, as the benefits of covering pets against illnesses and accidents are increasingly recognised.

 Some policies have an excess and an annual limit you can claim.
 You cannot always claim for pre-existing illnesses, and most have an age limit for the pet for new policies.
 This means your pet cannot be older than about 8-12 years to start a policy, depending on the company.

 Costs vary depending on the type of cover you choose, just like for our own medical insurance.
 Many schemes will offer discounts for insuring multiple pets.

-Some breeds may attract higher premiums due to their known predisposition to inherited and other problems, such as the Shar-Pei, German Shepherd or Great Dane.
+Some breeds may attract higher premiums due to their known predisposition to inherited and other problems, such as the Bullmastiff, Shar-Pei and French Bulldog.

-Some companies offer a rebate if you spend a certain amount per year on preventative health, including worming and flea control, and some will pay a small amount to cover these routine costs.
+Some policies offer a rebate if you spend a certain amount per year on preventative health, including worming and flea control, and some will pay a small amount to cover these routine costs.

 How does it work?

-Your pet is treated by your chosen veterinarian or specialist and and you will need to pay the full amount to your veterinarian.
+Your pet is treated by your chosen veterinarian or specialist.
+In most cases you will need to pay the full amount to your veterinarian.
 After treatment you will need to submit a claim to the insurance company, who will confirm the details with your vet and reimburse you for the agreed percentage of the total amount.
 There will be exclusions and sub-limits depending on the individual policy.

 How do I decide if I need insurance and which company to use?

 Taking out insurance is a personal decision.
 It is recommended since there are always unforeseen costs inherent in owning pets, and it means that you can choose the best care for your pet if a problem does arise.

 As veterinary science advances, the options available for treatment become wider.
 Therapies once only available for humans are now used for pets; for example, kidney transplants, chemotherapy, and advanced surgical techniques.